rbind/liechi/content/cool/_index.md

 ---
-title: A Cool Project
+title: Auxin and the development and patterning of plants
-author: Yihui Xie
+author: Liechi
-date: '2017-01-31'
+date: '2017-03-2'
 show_title: yes
 ---

-An introduction to a cool project.
+An Introduction will come soon.